 A FULL-SERVICE FINANCIAL ENTERPRISE

 The State Treasury is the State of Oregon’s financial hub and is a sophisticated business operation.
 The office provides a menu of investment, bonding and banking services to serve citizens, public retirees and local governments including schools, cities and counties.

 All of the functions of the State Treasury are designed to serve clients and the public, and those systems are constantly re-evaluated to ensure that services are rendered in an efficient and cost-effective way.

-The Treasury runs like a business because it is a business, and the entire budget for the Oregon State Treasury is derived from payments for the low-cost services it provides, which saves Oregonians money
+The entire budget for the Oregon State Treasury is derived from payments for the low-cost services it provides, which saves Oregonians money

 — The Treasurer’s office directly serves individual Oregonians by helping families save for higher education and job training with the 529 College Savings Program